-If you're providing food (which we recommend doing), make sure that it accommodates the dietary choices of all employees.
+If the event is far, or if there is drinking involved, consider providing taxi or rideshare vouchers to employees.
+If you're providing food (which we recommend doing), make sure that it accommodates the dietary choices and restrictions of all employees.
 You might want to think twice before planning a rib fest social if the majority of your employees are vegetarians – they won't be able to eat anything!

+It's worth considering adapting socials to employee interests outside of work to improve event turnout.
 This could be anything from having the social revolve around a favourite activity or adding a snippet of the social that ties to their interests.

 With this being said, it's also a good idea to have employees experience things they wouldn't have otherwise tried.
 At Humi, we had a company social where we went rock climbing – the attendees ranged from experts to beginners.
 We enjoy a fine balance of both existing interests and new experiences!